 Unless the causes are treated, filtration systems will be under a constant attack and can become overwhelmed.

 IPU’s polishing systems work at the tank, removing water, microbial growth (a.k.a. the diesel bug) and solid particulates (such as dirt, soot and rust) before they reach any part of your engine.

 Relying on filtration has two shortcomings.

-Removing the causes of contamination with a fuel polishing system is the most cost-effective and efficient route to clean fuel and reliable power.
+Removing the causes of contamination with a polishing system is the most cost-effective and efficient route to clean fuel and reliable power.